iszczesniak/cpp/references/index.md

 We say that a reference *binds to* data, which means something like *points to*, though "points to" is used when talking about pointers.

+A reference binds to the *data* of an lvalue, or an rvalue, but in short we say that a reference binds to an lvalue or an rvalue.

-C++ references are like no references of other languages, because at run-time they might not exists (that can be optimized out at the compile-time).
+C++ references are like no references of other languages: in C++ a reference might not exists at run-time, because it was optimized out at compile-time.

 In languages like Java or C#, references are pointers with shared-ownership semantics (i.e., a reference can be copied, and the